 Whilst this question may sound unusual, its actually very important as it relates to reputation.
 At Cavalier Homes our Builders are locals, there children probably go to the same school as your children, they may even buy their groceries in the same shop as you.
 Their reputation for being a great builder in the area is very important to them and one that they go to great lengths to maintain.
 With some companies you’ll never have the opportunity to meet the registered builder.
 At Cavalier Homes you can, that’s part of the Cavalier difference.

 The price of your new home

 At Cavalier Homes we recognise purchasing a new home is probably the biggest personal financial investment you’ll make in your life.
-We have a philosophy of honestly in pricing.
+We have a philosophy of honesty in pricing.
 There is no “hidden extra cost” in our pricing.
 When you combine that with our international buying power, you get great old fashion honest to goodness pricing.
 That’s part of the Cavalier difference.

 What’s included in your price

-We understand that everyone is different, just because you want a smaller home may not me that you want scrimp on your internal fixtures and fittings, equally if you’ve stretched the budget to purchase a large home you may not be able to include extra luxury fittings.
+We understand that everyone is different, just because you want a smaller home may not mean that you want scrimp on your internal fixtures and fittings, equally if you’ve stretched the budget to purchase a large home you may not be able to include extra luxury fittings.
 We have negotiated products at amazing prices with our suppliers that mean we can offer you three specification levels with each of our homes.
 That’s part of the Cavalier difference.